• Skip to primary navigation

 Expert Tips

 • Measure your flour correctly.
-Adding too much flour to this recipe is the most common mistake.
-Don’t scoop the flour with a measuring cup.
-Instead, stir the flour first to loosen it, and then spoon it into a dry measuring cup and level it off using the flat edge of a knife.
+The most common mistake people make when making pumpkin bars is adding too much flour.
+This can make the bars dry and crumbly.
+To measure flour correctly, stir it first to loosen it, then spoon it into a dry measuring cup and level it off using the flat edge of a knife.

-• Check to make sure your oven is at the proper temperature.
-It’s common for an oven to not be calibrated properly.
-Many ovens heat too high or too low compared to what the temperature is set at.
-I recommend investing in an oven thermometer to test your own oven temperature.
+• Check your oven temperature.
+It’s important to make sure your oven is at the correct temperature before baking your pumpkin bars.
+An oven that is not calibrated properly can cause your bars to bake too quickly or too slowly.
+I recommend investing in an oven thermometer to test your oven temperature.

 a small square pumpkin cake in a white baking dish.